 Old habits are hard to break.
 However, being a salesperson in 2017 is very different than being one in 1997.
-The way people buy (including B2B) has changed.
+The way people buy (including B2B) and sales tactics have changed.
 In today’s digital world, the consumer has more power than ever before.

 Unfortunately, I still hear from business leaders who are struggling to shake the old sales habits that worked 20 years ago.